KBoumghar/IFT4055-RL/README.md

 - Estimate of state marginal (cannot seem to find reference for that)
 - How / how fast can we find the distribution that fits our p_{\theta_t}(s)
 - Maximum likelihood estimation : OK.
 Maximum likelihood state density estimation process???
+- We can't assume independence of states like what I've seen.
+What is used for Maximum likelihood?

 What I (think) I need to do next :
 - More reading/watching on maximum likelihood in machine learning context